 Because the window for preventing peanut allergies is short and closes early, families cannot wait for the next review of food packages for action.
 Change the future for countless children starting now.

-Add peanut butter to the package for infants 6 months and older and ensuring it is available to all caregivers;
+Add peanut butter to the package for infants 6 months and older and ensure it is available to all caregivers;

 Provide education and training for staff and parents on current early introduction guidelines and best practices.